Acting Democratically for Climate Protection

 We offer guided tours for school classes and adult groups through the exhibitions.
 Please arrange appointments with our member Dr. René Knorr: +493022457258 or send an email to:

 - 24.4., 7 PM Artist talk, in which participating artists explain their works and enter into dialogue with the visitors.
+Moderation Katja Hock

 - Workshops for children in participating schools by arrangement.

 - 17.5.
-Exhibition with auction of their works
+Exhibition of children’s works

 Q and A tenders GG3